roq-trading/roq-ansible-playbook/README.md

 The following examples will install the roq-benchmark suite.

-> The playbook extensively use groups to drive the installation.
+> The playbook extensively uses groups for driving the installation.

 > Defining a `become_user` (typically `root`) will allow the playbook
 > to harden the system for low latency trading.